Technology

 channel.bindQueue('queue.hash', 'topic.exchange', 'logs.#');

 A headers exchange routes based on message header attributes.
+The routing key is ignored.
 Use x-match: all for AND logic or x-match: any for OR logic.

 // Headers: attribute-based routing